 The beauty of the Alabama Gulf Coast is no secret.
 Residents and guests alike enjoy the natural elements Alabama’s beaches offer.
-However, humans aren’t the only ones who love to explore Gulf Shores and Orange Beach as plenty of stunning coastal birds can be found in the area.
-When you’re on the hunt for the perfect piece of paradise to watch these beautiful birds, consider these three off-the-beaten-path places perfect for birders.
+However, humans aren’t the only ones who love to explore Gulf Shores and Orange Beach, as you can find plenty of stunning coastal birds here.
+When you’re on the hunt for the perfect piece of paradise to watch these beautiful birds, consider these five places perfect for birders.

 Weeks Bay National Estuarine Research Reserve

-In nearby Fairhope, Alabama, the Weeks Bay Estuarine Research Reserve public research and education facility includes some 9,000 acres of protected habitats bordering Weeks Bay and Fish and Magnolia Rivers.
+In nearby Fairhope, the Weeks Bay Estuarine Research Reserve public research and education facility includes some 9,000 acres of protected habitats bordering Weeks Bay and Fish and Magnolia Rivers.
 Complete with an interpretive center, indoor displays, live animals, and forested boardwalk nature trails, the Reserve is part of a national network of coastal reserves established as living laboratories for long-term research projects.
-Well-known for birdwatching, Weeks Bay also participates in the annual Alabama Coastal BirdFest held during the first week of October.
-A festival of sorts, BirdFest is a great way to see and learn about birds in the area as well as their habitats, and no previous birding experience is required.
+Well-known for birdwatching, Weeks Bay also participates in the Alabama Coastal BirdFest held each year during early fall.
+This event is a great way to see and learn about the area’s birds and their habitats, and no previous birding experience is required.

 Meaher State Park